 The dado joint is a simple joint that every woodworker should feel at ease using, as it is a basic element in almost any woodworking practice.
-In the UK a dado joint is referred to as “housing”, and in Europe, it’s referred to as a “trench”, which is very indicative of its shape.
+In the UK, a dado joint is referred to as “housing,” and in Europe, it’s referred to as a “trench.”
+Both these names are indicative of the dado joint’s shape.

-A dado is a three-sided channel which is carved against the grain of a workpiece.
-The detail of it being cut against the grain is a significant detail, for if it was cut with the grain it would be called a groove, and should be placed in a specific area.
-To be clear, the dado itself is the channel, which automatically labels it as a dado joint.
-The rabbet is the workpiece inserted into the dado channel which becomes, you guessed it, a dado joint.
+A dado is a three-sided channel that is carved against the grain of a wood workpiece.
+It’s important to note that a dado is cut against the woodgrain, because if the dado was cut along with the grain it would be called a groove.
+Grooves should be placed in a specific area different from channels.
+But instead, the dado itself is the channel, which also labels it automatically as a dado joint.
+A rabbet is the workpiece inserted into the dado channel, which then becomes a dado joint.

-This channel should have clean-cut shoulders (walls leading from the floor of the slot to the surface of the workpiece) and a perfectly flat bottom.
-A correspondingly sized workpiece will then be inserted into the slot.
-This piece is usually called a rabbet (but more on that later).
+The dado channel should have clean-cut shoulders (which are the walls leading from the floor of the slot to the surface of the workpiece) and a perfectly flat bottom.
+A correspondingly-sized wood workpiece will then be inserted into this slot.
+This workpiece is usually called a rabbet.

-The dado channel itself should normally be cut no more than 1/2 the width of the workpiece, as any more threatens to weaken the overall structural integrity of the workpiece.
-We don’t want your entire book collection tumbling to the floor in the middle of the night!
-Spooky!
-1/3 of the overall workpiece is the recommended measurement.
+The dado channel itself should be cut no more than half the width of the workpiece, as any wider cut threatens to weaken the overall structural integrity of the wood workpiece.
+The recommended measurement of the dado channel is one-third of the overall workpiece width.

 The dado joint is almost always reinforced with glue.
-Once it’s loaded with books, or your rock collection, or your favorite dishware, the weight of the load is transferred directly to the sides of the bookcase, which is proxy transferred to the floor.
+Once a piece that uses dado joints is loaded with books, or a rock collection, or dishware, the weight of the load is transferred directly to the sides of the structure, which is then by proxy transferred to the floor.

 Dado Joints Can Be Used…

-Since the dado joint isn’t particularly sturdy, it isn’t normally used in larger construction projects.
-It’s certainly sturdy enough to handle whatever you can place on a standard size bookshelf, and that is where you’ll find the dado joint in action.
+Since the dado joint isn’t significantly sturdy, it isn’t normally used in larger construction projects.
+It is, however, sturdy enough to handle whatever can be found on a standard size bookshelf, so that is the place where dado joints are most often used and found.

-To be clear, the dado is usually going to be placed along the face of a workpiece, multiple times if you’re looking for multiple shelves.
-This is not a joint that is used on the edge of a workpiece, and simply gluing a joint at that corner edge angle will be very weak.
-It needs a top shoulder and a bottom shoulder to be supported.
+Typically, the dado is placed along the front face of a workpiece.
+The dado joint can be found occurring multiple times on a piece with multiple shelves.
+The dado is not a joint that is used on the edge of a workpiece, and simply gluing a dado joint at that corner edge will create a dangerously weak wood joint.
+A dado joint needs a top shoulder and a bottom shoulder to be supported and to bear weight.

-The Stopped/Blind Dado: this occurs when the channel stops just short of the edge of your workpiece.
-This is used when the craftsman does not wish for the joint to be seen from the front.
-This ends up being one of the stronger types of dado joint, as an extra notch will be cut into the attaching piece as a slight overlap.
-This is a significant extra reinforcement.
+The Stopped/Blind Dado: this occurs when the dado channel stops just short of the edge of a workpiece.
+The stopped/blind dado is used when a craftsman does not wish for the joint to be seen from the front.
+This type of dado joint usually ends up being one of the stronger types of dado joint, as an extra notch must be cut into the attaching piece to create a slight overlap, also creating significant extra reinforcement.

-The Half Dado: this is where the rabbet comes into place.
-The dado channel is cut in the same way, but the corresponding member instead of just having one flush edge to insert has an extra little shelf or step (it simply looks like two upside-down stair steps, with the top step inserted into the channel).
-This is a great solution if there are certain imperfections in either workpiece to help camouflage them.
+The Half Dado: this is where the rabbet comes into play.
+The dado channel is cut in the same way as the other types of dado, but instead of having only one flush edge to insert into the dado channel, the corresponding member has an extra little shelf (or step), with the top step inserted into the channel.
+This typically looks like two upside-down wood steps.
+This type of dado joint can be a great solution to help camouflage any imperfections in either workpiece.

-The dado joint is one of the weaker joints, as it relies heavily on glue and even extra nails to be at its sturdiest potential.
-But due to its simple and cheap manufacturing process, it’s all that is really needed for cabinetry and shelving.
-It is most similar to the mortise and tenon joint, but tends to be quite a bit longer, and the mortise and tenon is almost always joined at the ends of members.
+The dado joint is one of the weaker types of woodworking joints, as it relies heavily on glue and even extra nails to be at its sturdiest.
+But, due to the dado joint’s simple and cheap manufacturing process, it’s what is most often used in building cabinetry and shelving.
+But don’t worry; the dado joint is strong enough to support the items that are usually found in cabinets and on shelves.

 How deep should a dado joint be?

-The most common depth of a dado channel is 1/3 the width of the entire workpiece.
-Any more and it may weaken the structural integrity of the workpiece.
+The most common depth of a dado channel is one-third the width of the entire workpiece.
+Any wider, and it may weaken the structural integrity of the workpiece.

 How do I cut a dado joint?

-There are several sources on how to achieve a dado joint.
-Here is a reliable one, explaining the methods with a table saw or a router —> The Spruce.
+There are several sources on how to create a dado joint.
+Here is a reliable one, explaining the methods with a circular table saw or a router —> The Spruce.

 What is the difference between a dado and a rabbet?